MRUSD Common Local Assessment

 Additional Career Counseling opportunities are available through Northwest Technical Center.

-Northwest Technical Center (NWTC) is a regional technical center located in St. Albans, Vermont.
+Northwest Career & Technical Center (NCTC) is a regional technical center located in St. Albans, Vermont.
 The mission of the Northwest Technical Center is to educate today’s learners by providing comprehensive career and technical education programs that enhance career awareness, promote lifelong learning, and develop skills to be responsible, productive citizens for today and tomorrow.
 Our primary function is to serve 10th, 11th, and 12th grade students from Bellows Free Academy, Missisquoi Valley Union High School, and other interested students from the surrounding areas.
-NWTC also offers courses and programs to adult students–high school student graduates, as well as non-graduates–who are interested in continuing their technical education.
+NCTC also offers courses and programs to adult students–high school student graduates, as well as non-graduates–who are interested in continuing their technical education.

-There are ten programs to choose from at NWTC.
+There are ten programs to choose from at NCTC.
 Each program is offered in a two or three year sequence, meeting one to three periods per day, five days a week.
 The second year is a continuation of the first year, but offers advanced work and some specialization.
 The third year of a program is an optional year for students.
 They can choose to do an independent study, complete a third year of the classroom program, or work toward an on-the-job placement in their chosen field.
-Students enrolled in NWTC programs may receive equivalent credit in Math, Science and/or Art.
+Students enrolled in NCTC programs may receive equivalent credit in Math, Science and/or Art.
 Some programs have agreements with area colleges that grant transcripted college credit (dual enrollment), and students in all programs have the opportunity to earn Industry Recognized Credentials (IRCs).

 All programs stress development of good work habits and desirable on-the-job behavior.
 The Northwest Technical Center provides comprehensive Career Awareness preparation for our students through what we call “Employability Activities”.These activities include the development of a Resume and Cover Letter, compilation of a Portfolio, regular lab/shop experiences that mirror professional expectations of the workplace, and participation in special events like Interview Day: a day or two dedicated to mock interviews with community professionals who “interview” our students and give feedback on their resumes and interviewing techniques.